 - In a food processor or high speed blender, add Chimichurri ingredients and process on Low until chunky sauce forms.

-- Wash chicken thighs under cold running water, pat dry with paper towels and pierce randomly with a small knife.
-Add to a large bowl or any container that can be covered.
-Pour half of Chimichurri sauce over chicken, mix with your hands to coat the meat evenly.
+- In a large bowl, add chicken and pierce randomly with a small knife.
+Pour half of Chimichurri sauce on top and mix with your hands to coat the meat evenly.
 Cover and refrigerate for at least 30 minutes or preferably overnight.
 The longer the better, obviously.
 Discard marinade before cooking.

 - Serve hot drizzled with remaining Chimichurri sauce.
 Crispy charred fatty chicken skin – to eat or not to eat – you decide.
 I occasionally do.:)

-* I used 12 large chicken thighs bone in and skin on.
+- * I used 12 large chicken thighs bone in and skin on.
 You can use boneless and skinless chicken breasts which would be perfect because they are lean.
-Cut them in thinner pieces.
+Cut them in thinner pieces lengthwise.

-I have intentionally left Nutritional Info out because it varies greatly on what cut of chicken you use, whether you eat skin or not and how much Chimichurri sauce you slather on it.:)
+Nutritional Info varies greatly on what cut of chicken you use, whether you eat skin or not and how much Chimichurri sauce you slather on it.:)

 OMG – That was absolutely delicious.
 I never had it before and I just can’t get over how tasty it is.
 The kids loved it and it was so easy to make.
 I added a little rice and roasted asparagus.
 5 stars and bookmarked.
 Thanks!

 You are so welcome, Keb!
 I appreciate your kind review and am thrilled that your family likes the recipe!